Kevin Dineen: Hartford Whalers (1984–1991)

-Dineen began the 1984–85 season with the Binghamton Whalers of the AHL, where he played in 25 games, scoring 15 goals and 23 points.
-He was then promoted to the Hartford Whalers, as he made his NHL debut on December 3, 1984, against the Montreal Canadiens.
+Dineen began the 1984–85 season with Binghamton Whalers of the American Hockey League (AHL), where he played in 25 games, scoring 15 goals and 23 points.
+He was then promoted to Hartford, as he made his NHL debut on December 3, 1984, against the Montreal Canadiens.
 He finished the season in the NHL, scoring 25 goals and 41 points in 57 games with Hartford, however, the team failed to make the playoffs.

 He stayed in the NHL for good in 1985–86, where Dineen improved his numbers, scoring 33 goals and 68 points in 57 games with Hartford, finishing fourth in team scoring.
-In ten playoff games, Dineen had a team high six goals and 13 points, as Hartford upset the Quebec Nordiques in the first round before losing to the Montreal Canadiens in the Adams Division finals.
+In ten playoff games, Dineen had a team high six goals and 13 points, as Hartford upset the Quebec Nordiques in the first round before losing to the Canadiens in the Adams Division finals.

 Dineen had a breakout season with the Whalers in 1986–87, scoring a team high 40 goals, and finishing second on the team with 79 points, helping Hartford finish in first place in the Adams Division.
-In the playoffs, Dineen had two goals and three points, as the Whalers were upset in the first round by the Quebec Nordiques.
+In the playoffs, Dineen had two goals and three points, as the Whalers were upset in the first round by the Nordiques.

 His production slipped in the 1987–88 season, as Dineen had 25 goals and 50 points in 74 games, however, in six playoff games, he had four goals and eight points to lead the club.

 Dineen had a career season in 1988–89, scoring a career high 45 goals and 89 points to lead the club in scoring, however, in four playoff games, Dineen had only one goal as the Whalers were swept in the first round.
 In 1988 and 1989, Dineen went to the NHL All-Star Game.

 In 1989–90, Dineen saw his numbers slip to 25 goals and 66 points, however, he missed 13 games due to injuries during the season.
 In six playoff games, Dineen had three goals and five points as the Whalers lost to their rivals, the Boston Bruins in the first round.

 Dineen saw his production decrease again in 1990–91, scoring 17 goals and 47 points, which was his lowest point total since his rookie season in 1984–85.
 In six playoff games, he registered only one goal as the Whalers went out in the first round.

 He began the 1991–92 season with the Whalers, where in 16 games, Dineen had four goals and six points.
-On November 13, 1991, the Whalers traded Dineen to the Philadelphia Flyers for Murray Craven and a fourth round draft pick in the 1992 NHL Entry Draft, where he would play for his father Bill Dineen, who was the Flyers head coach.
+On November 13, 1991, the Whalers traded Dineen to the Philadelphia Flyers for Murray Craven and a fourth round draft pick in the 1992 NHL entry draft, where he would play for his father Bill Dineen, who was the Flyers head coach.